Eravity/Rocket.dev/README.md

 - TypeScript
 - Supabase
 - ❤️ And a lot of passion

----

-## 🚧 Currently in Live Development

-rocket.dev is being built in the open — pixel by pixel, feature by feature.
-Stay tuned, follow the journey, or jump in to contribute.

----

 > “Learning to code should feel like leveling up in a game.
 Let’s make it fun again.” — rocket.dev